transwitchgrrl/radical-zines/README.md

-# anarchist-zines
+# radical-zines
-A collection of anarchist zines
+A collection of radical zines
 Please copy and share this as widely as possible!
 Anti-copyright